The Sicilian Adventure of a Lifetime...

 Some Early Mornings & Late Nights

 Our other vacations have a more standardized time each day.
 Our Sicily trip, however, relies on ferry schedules and the times of day that the people we interact with "do what they do".
 Because of this, there are a few mornings that we get an early start.
-On our 9 day itinerary, that means 3:30 AM on the day we go fishing!
+That means 3:30 AM on the day we go fishing!
 Furthermore, there are days that we are out quite late.
-This is especially true of our final night, in which we will be at a very late night party.

 In most cases, you will have the option to opt out if you want.
 We plan very busy itineraries, knowing that our guests will not always do everything.
 So we cross back home between excursions and events, giving our guests to pick and choose what they wish to do, and what they would like to sit out.